janash/mm_project_sss2019/Day_6/README.md

 - Compile a C++ program/library with *CMake*
 - Profile python programs with *cProfile* and identify bottlenecks
 - Bind C++11 functions with python using *pybind11*
+- Create a pip-installable python package with C++ extensions

 The main objective is to show students how python can be slow for certain type of computations and how it can accelerated by extending the code base with a compiled, fast language such as C++.